By admin | 10th April, 2021 | 21 min read

 Search engine marketing allows you to get really focused on your target customers in a way you never could with traditional marketing.
 Why?
 Because it would be insanely expensive the traditional route.

-An ad in search engine marketing doesn’t cost you anything until someone clicks it.
+An ad in search engine marketing or a similar type of Search Engine Marketing doesn’t cost you anything until someone clicks it.
 You can create 10.
 Or create 100.